 About Red Cross and Red Cross College

-Is the Red Cross College a Registered Training Organisation (RTO)?
+Is Red Cross College a Registered Training Organisation (RTO)?

-Yes, Red Cross College is a Registered Training Organisation (RTO); our registration license number is 3605.
-Please refer to our scope of registration information at training.gov.au.
+Yes, Red Cross College is a Registered Training Organisation (RTO); our training organisation ID (TOID) is 3605.
+See scope of registration information.

-Does the Red Cross College deliver courses other than first aid training?
+Does Red Cross College deliver courses other than First Aid training?

-The Red Cross College offers a suite of accredited and non-accredited courses ranging from Occupational Health & Safety, Manual Handling through to Certificate courses in Business, Frontline Management, Aged Care Work, Food Processing, Retail and Hospitality.
-For a comprehensive list of our scope of registration please go to training.gov.au.
+Yes, Red Cross College offers a suite of accredited and non-accredited courses ranging from Work Health & Safety and Manual Handling through to Business and Administration, Aged Care, Cleaning Operations, Retail and Hospitality.
+See full list of courses.

 How do I become a Red Cross volunteer?